-Northern lights Ontario tonight
+Northern lights in Ontario tonight

 7-day outlook for Ontario